Excel VBA Offset Column (5 Suitable Cases)

 • Columns: Number of columns to be offset from the starting cell or range.
 A positive value will move the reference to the right, while a negative value will move it to the left.

-• Height: The number of rows to include in the resulting range.
-This argument is optional.
+• Height: The number of rows to include in the resulting range (Optional).

-• Width: The number of columns to include in the resulting range.
-Like the “Height” argument, this argument is also optional.
+• Width: The number of columns to include in the resulting range (Optional).

 Excel VBA to Offset Column: 5 Suitable Cases